apache/seatunnel/docs/en/connector-v2/sink/Kafka.md

 ### format

 Data format.
 The default format is json.
-Optional text format.
+Optional text, avro format.
 The default field separator is ",".
 If you customize the delimiter, add the "field_delimiter" option.

 ### field_delimiter